AustinWang2312/AustinWang2312.github.io/index.md

         A Brief Introduction
     </h2>
     <p style="width:100%;margin-top:10%;">
         Hello Everyone!
-My Name is Austin Xu Wang and I'm an ambitious and aspiring software engineer currently studying CS @ UCLA.
-I'm a 21 Y.O.
-Junior eager for any opportunity to work with technology and provide better services for the community.
+My Name is Austin Xu Wang and I'm an ambitious and aspiring software engineer who recently graduated Magna Cum Laude @ UCLA with a B.S. in Computer Science.
+I'm a 22 Y.O. new grad Senior eager for any opportunity to work with technology and provide better services for the community.
 Feel free to contact me for any questions!
     </p>
 </div>
 <div class="large-block" style="height:256px;margin-top:150px;">